-- All conflicts of interest must be registered into the COI Register. - Once a COI Form has been completed and approved it should be handed to the Assistant Company Secretary (Executive Assistant) to enter information into the COI Register.
-Alternatively, COI Forms can be emailed to HR@gcphn.com.au for processing. - For minor or perceived conflicts of interest no further management action may be needed after the conflict is disclosed and registered. - The Register is to include, as a minimum: - The name of the person declaring the conflict of interest - To whom the conflict was declared (name and position) - The date of declaration - The nature of the declared conflict, including if relevant the name of the organisation or individual the conflict relates to - A brief description of the matter - Any action taken - o Any additional comments make a full disclosure of all relevant information relating to the conflict and set out the steps proposed to resolve or deal with the conflict, and take such steps.
+- All conflicts of interest must be registered into the COI Register. - For minor or perceived conflicts of interest no further management action may be needed after the conflict is disclosed and registered. - The Register is to include, as a minimum: - o The name of the person declaring the conflict of interest - o To whom the conflict was declared (name and position) - The date of declaration - The nature of the declared conflict, including if relevant the name of the organisation or individual the conflict relates to - A brief description of the matter - Any action taken - Any additional comments make a full disclosure of all relevant information relating to the conflict and set out the steps proposed to resolve or deal with the conflict, and take such steps.
 Failure to disclose could result in the termination of the relevant activity under the funding agreement.
 GCPHN's standard practice is to submit the COI Register to the DoH at the end of each month for their review and records.
 This practice has been accepted by the DoH.